raito-io/raito-io.github.io/docs/cloud/details/request_access.md

 - Users:  By default, Raito pre-selects your name.
 You can however raise a request on behalf of anyone and you can even remove yourself from this who-list.
 - Groups: You can select groups from Identity stores which are linked to the Data Sources you are asking access to.

-- Access controls: The request on behalf of access controls is mainly advised when using the Purpose-Based Access Control (PBAC) framework
+*Note* Raito has the concept of an access request on behalf of an access control.
+These are created by updating the what-list of the beneficiary access control with data objects or access controls which you do not own.

 Raito also requires a validity period.
 Access will be revoked after expiration of this time period which is the same for all users, groups and access controls in the request.
 You can either pick an exact date or a timeframe.
 The timeframe starts as from the implementation of the request, not from the request itself.

+## Why

+Here, you should explain the reason why you require access to the data.
+This is important for the data owners or access control owners to be able to make an informed decision about the approval and implementation of your request.

 ## Review